The mighty Mississippi is so low, people are walking to a unique rock formation rarely accessible by foot - KTVZ

 “The river has dropped low enough that you can walk over to Tower Rock and not get your feet wet or muddy,” Missouri resident Jeff Biget told CNN.
 “I only remember being able to do this one other time in my life.”

-Photos taken by Biget show people hiking across the rocky river bed to the island tower — a trek that poses little risk in the near-term as water levels are expected to continue to drop for at least the next two weeks.
+Photos taken by Biget show people hiking across the rocky river bed to the island tower, a trek posing little risk in the near-term as water levels are expected to continue to drop for at least the next two weeks.

 Severe drought covers more than 70% of Arkansas and nearly 40% of Missouri, up from just 5% a month ago.
 Several locations have seen record-low precipitation over the past few weeks, including Memphis, Fayetteville, Arkansas, and Springfield, Missouri.
 The forecast from the Climate Prediction Center is dry, with below-average rainfall in the outlook through at least October 23.

 The drought’s early autumn expansion in the central US has had a significant impact on the Mississippi River.
-In Memphis, the river was at its lowest level since 2012 this week and and its fifth-lowest on record.
-By next week, the forecast calls for it to decline further, to the third-lowest level on record.
+In Memphis, the river was at its lowest level since 2012 this week and its third-lowest on record.
+The forecast calls for it to decline further, to the second-lowest level on record.

+This weekend, the river gauge at Osceola, Arkansas, set a record low measurement, breaking the previous record set in July 1988, and forecasts indicate the river will further drop this week.
+Two other nearby gauges also set all-time record lows.

-Bailey White, who lives in Tennessee north of Memphis, tells CNN she has never seen the Mississippi River’s water level drop this low.
-White says she and her family boat on the river a few times a month, but they had a difficult time putting it in on Saturday.
+Bailey White, who lives in Tennessee north of Memphis, told CNN she has never seen the Mississippi River’s water level drop this low.
+White said she and her family boat on the river a few times a month, but they had a difficult time putting it in on Saturday.

 Photos show how the river has contracted away from its banks.
 The usually mighty Mississippi looks more like a trickle in some areas, with dry sand exposed where several feet of water usually flows.